 4. Silver Spoon

-If you want to watch an anime about the protagonist who goes against the grain in order to do what he loves, look no further than Silver Spoon.
+If you want to watch an anime about a protagonist who goes against the grain in order to do what he loves, look no further than Silver Spoon.

 Yugo Hachiken’s life completely changes when he decides to leave his family and city life in Hokkaido to enroll at an agricultural school.
 From then on, he finds out the hard way that talent for studying isn’t all there is to life as he tries to overcome physically challenging obstacles, and meets people who’ve lived their whole lives differently from him.